-- (a) Reserving policy;
+- Reserving policy;

-- (b) Asset and liability management policy;
+- Asset and liability management policy;

-- (c) Investment policy;
+- Investment policy;

-- (d) Insurance risk policy;
+- Insurance risk policy;

-- (e) Reinsurance policy;
+- Reinsurance policy;

-- (f) Concentration risk policy (part of investment policy);
+- Concentration risk policy (part of investment policy);

-- (g) Liquidity risk policy (part of investment policy);
+- Liquidity risk policy (part of investment policy);

-- (h) Operational risk policy;
+- Operational risk policy;

-- (i) IT/ Data Security policy;
+- IT/ Data Security policy;

-- (j) Outsourcing policy
+- Outsourcing policy

-- (k) Conduct risk policy;
+- Conduct risk policy;

-- (I) Business continuity policy;
+- Business continuity policy;

-- (m) Capital management policy.
+- Capital management policy.

+These policy documents clearly articulate the principles and practices for the management of risks including:

+- An articulation of objectives;

+- Reporting procedures;

-These policy documents clearly articulate the principles and practices for the management of risks, including: an articulation of objectives; reporting procedures; roles and responsibilities; and processes and key controls in a manner that is consistent with the business strategy.
-Each policy (document) is owned by an allocated member of the Management Board who is responsible for attesting policy compliance on an annual basis.
+- Roles and responsibilities; and

+- Processes and key controls in a manner that is consistent with the business strategy.

+Each policy document is owned by an allocated member of the Management Board who is responsible for attesting policy compliance on an annual basis.